CSCI3356-Fall2024/Pixel-Pirates/README.md

 # Pixel-Pirates

 ## To do for delivery 4
+1. News section: if campaign is checked as news, make sure it is added to the landing page news section (user could hover over item to see campaign details)

+## leah
+### DONE
+1. Landing page: Dynamic leaderboard with test users (used chart.js)
+2. Ranking
+3. html for landing page

 ## grace
 1. If the user is existing make it so the default link takes them to landing page not sign in page